mostafaamohameddd/mostafaamohameddd/README.md

 ## Highlight Projects

+- **SnapTalk-EndToEnd-CV-Language-App**
+Developed an end-to-end, modular multimodal system using YOLOv8 and MobileSAM for zero-shot object detection and semantic segmentation.
+Leveraged FastAPI, VLM providers (Qwen2-VL), and Edge-TTS for automated flashcard generation, and integrated Whisper with Wav2Vec2 for precise phoneme-level pronunciation assessment.
+Ensured production-grade deployment with modular service orchestration and automated runtime verification for high availability and reliability.

 - **End-to-end-Real-Time-Face-Emotion-Detection**
  Developed an end-to-end, low-latency system using PyTorch ResNet50 fine-tuned on RAF-DB for live emotion analysis.
 Leveraged OpenCV and Flask and ensured production-grade deployment using Docker on Hugging  Face Spaces for high availability.